Why your gut issues, fatigue or injuries might not be the real problem: disordered eating in runners

 It often shows up as:

-- Cutting out foods or food groups
+- You cut out foods or food groups

-- Training through fatigue or injury
+- You train through fatigue or injury

-- Constant thoughts about food or body
+- You have constant thoughts about food and/or your body

-- Difficulty concentrating or being present
+- You have difficulty concentrating or being present

-- Avoiding social situations involving food
+- You avoid social situations involving food

 From the outside, this can look like discipline.
 But internally, it’s often consuming, and it places significant stress on the body.
+If you’re experiencing 2–3 of these, this is worth investigating.

 How underfuelling affects performance